-Welcome to UNLV’s First-Ever Virtual Undergraduate Research Symposium!
+Welcome to UNLV’s Fall 2020 Virtual Undergraduate Research Symposium!

 In response to COVID-19, we have shifted the Fall 2020 Undergraduate Research Symposium to a virtual symposium with student wellbeing, professional development, and research readiness in mind.